nicolasrgutierrez/nicolasrgutierrez/README.md

 ## Howdy partner, I'm Nicolas! 👋
 I am currently a Full-Stack Web Development student at Codeup, a 22-week career accelerator program in San Antonio, Texas.
 I enjoy using my problem-solving skills and detail-oriented style to find and resolve issues in back-end development.
 I look forward to any tips and tricks we could share by working togther!

-I am currently:
+I am currently working on:

-- 🔭 My captsone project for Codeup!
+- 🔭 Reviewing my old projects from codeup!

 - 🌱 Polishing my backend skills

+- 🌱 Learning React

 How to reach me: